Visualization enhances Problem Solving in multi-Qubit Systems: Results

 \subsubsection{Fixation duration on visualization}

-We considered the relative time spent fixating on the visualization relative to the total time spent on visualization and mathematical notation.
-The average relative time spent fixating on the visualization was $0.80\pm\SI{0.17}{\second}$.
-The average relative time spent fixating on the correct answer was $0.18\pm\SI{0.08}{\second}$ when only \ac{dn} was shown and $0.15\pm\SI{0.06}{\second}$ with visualization.
+We considered the relative time spent fixating on the visualization relative to the total time spent on visualization and mathematical notation for eye-tracking results of N=30 participants.
+On questions with visualization, the average time spent fixating on the symbolic notation was $9.2\pm\SI{10.1}{\second}$ and the average time spent fixating on the visualization was $43\pm\SI{19}{\second}$, so relatively, time spent fixating on the visualization was $0.82\pm0.18$.
+The average relative time spent fixating on the correct answer was $0.18\pm0.08$ when only \ac{dn} was shown and $0.15\pm0.06$ with visualization.

 The coefficients of the statistical analysis of the dependency of outcome measures on the relative fixation duration on visualization are shown in Table \ref{tab:fixation_dur}.
+No significant effects were found.